darktjm/auis/README.md

    compatible with the old org.
 However, the old org was buggy as hell, so this is not a real problem.

+ - I have removed AMS, and anything related ("White Pages", various mail utilities, AMS delivery).
+A modern email client/server without imap support?
+Well, having native atk/ez support is nice, and the AFS integration was probably nice when at CMU, but it's not worth trying to keep this crufty beast alive.
+This includes "White pages" support (obsoleted by pervasive use of LDAP) and AFS support.
+I did build AMS without AFS and White Pages support before tossing it, so if you're really interested, you can start from just before I chucked it.
+While mostly unrelated, I have also removed metamail, since there are better ways to get it (other than the AMS hacks, but since I'm chucking AMS anyway...)

+ - No AFS support.
+Mostly a hack, anyway.
+The only useful things I can think of are directory permission and file flush semantics, neither of which is that important with any of the supplied apps.
+Like the above, I actually removed the code, so that I don't have to deal with it when doing mass updates.

  - I have removed the ch files and tools required to convert out-of-tree pre-C++ code to C++.
 Since I am unaware of any such code, this does not bother me.
 The last checkin before I deleted it may be usable if this is a problem, but since I never compiled the associated code, it probably doesn't compile and/or work.

+ - I have removed FlexOrLexFileRule(file); only flex should be supported.
+   This means that any project using this rule must rename file.flex to file.l, and remove file.lex.
+Maintaining two versions, one of which will likely never be used, is stupid.
+Just force people to install flex (even in the cases where old-stlye lex is superior).
+   Note that flex-generated scanners are essentially public domain, so this does not cause any licensing issues.
+See the bottom 3 lines of flex's "COPYING".

+ - I have removed NEOS (contrib/mit).
+I doubt it's in use any more, and I don't feel like maintaining it (just updating to krb4 would take way too much effort).

 In any case, what I intend to do with this is in the tjm-todo file, but to repeat the main point: